duncanslamont/KNearestNeighbors/README.txt

-This is the clustering algorithm of Duncan Lamont.
+This is the KNN algorithm of Duncan Lamont.
 NYU net Id: DL3833.
 N#19122868.

-The only code that is not mine is the code in the file Stemmer.java.
-This was downloaded from the official Porter stemmer website:https://tartarus.org/martin/PorterStemmer/java.txt This is the only code that is not mine, everything else I made.
+This program uses the latest version of java, I've encountered some errors running it on other machines that do not have the latest version of java, I'm not sure why.

+I used the official Porter stemmer to stem the text files.
+Website:https://tartarus.org/martin/PorterStemmer/java.txt

 HOW TO RUN THE PROGRAM:

-Throughout the code there
-are various test functions I used to make sure that everything was working correctly.
-Many of these functions are commented out, or not explained.
-Most of the important functions I explained their purpose.
+Go to the folder where the project is contained in terminal.
+Type: javac headquarters.java
+Then:
+java headquarters
+It will then prompt you to enter in a file path.

+The results are in report.txt, the results of a previous run are in that file now, just in case it doesn't work on your machine and you want an example.